Chenab Rail Bridge: Construction and opening

 In February 2023, the laying of railway tracks on the bridge commenced, and consisted of a single railway track.
 While the initial target for commencing rail traffic was January 2024, the expected opening date was pushed to late 2024.
 Trial runs on various sections of the Katra-Banihal sector commenced in December 2023, with full-scale trial runs across the entire sector including the bridge in June 2024.
 The bridge was planned to open for regular railway traffic in April 2025, which was later postponed due to adverse weather.
-The bridge was opened for regular rail traffic by Indian prime minister Narendra Modi on 6 June 2025, with the launch of train services connecting Katra in the Jammu region and Srinagar in the Kashmir valley.
+The bridge was opened for regular rail traffic by Narendra Modi, the Prime Minister of India, on 6 June 2025, with the launch of train services connecting Katra in the Jammu region and Srinagar in the Kashmir valley.